SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 Crucially, the key findings, interpretations, and the logical narrative connecting them **remained consistent across all independent analytical rounds**.
 This process of repeated validation, where different systems converged on the same conclusions based on the verified, factual data, provides a high degree of confidence in the robustness of the results presented here.

 In addition to this validated direct analysis, an extensive suite of predictive machine learning models was developed (the XAI module).
 While functional, these models exhibited significant limitations, including overfitting and internally inconsistent explanations (as shown by conflicting SHAP and LIME results).
-For this reason, the conclusions from these predictive models are considered preliminary and have been excluded from the main findings of this initial publication, representing an area for future research.
+For this reason, the conclusions from these predictive models are considered preliminary and have been excluded from the main findings of this initial publication, representing an area for future research. **However, the consistently positive signal in metrics such as the `r2_delta` suggests that quantifying the precise impact of Information on the system's overall predictability remains a promising avenue for future investigation once these methodological issues are resolved.**

 ----------